Introduction to Tanks And Atomizers

 Development continued and has led to a range of tanks that have their own characteristics.
 Ultimately though the basic principles are relevant to all tanks.
 They simply provide both a means of holding the e-liquids and they contain an atomizer head which is mechanically and electrically designed so that the combined device can be connected to a battery or power unit.
 The basic differences are simply defined by considering some primary characteristics:

-- Price: We stock a range of tanks for all pockets and budgets from combined tank and atomizer units for less than £5 to our high end Slider range.
+- Price: We stock a range of tanks for all pockets and budgets from the combined tank and atomizer units for less than £5 to our high-end Slider range.

 - Size: Due to TRPR regulations the maximum capacity of an e-cig tank is capped at 2ml.
 There are tanks that hold less than 2ml, but there are no longer e-liquid tanks bigger than 2ml.